j23414/mango-user-guide/install_mango.md

 ### Running Mango Graph Studio on Mac Versions

-THe security settings on Mac may require you to first right click on the application and then select run.
+The security settings on Mac may require you to first right click on the application and then select run.
 It will give you a warning that Mango Graph Studio does not have a apple developer certificate.
 Click on **Open** anyway and the application will run.

 If you only left click on Mango Graph Studio, the same warning will pop up but without an **Open** button.